Skip to Main Content

 Whilst the University encourages its researchers to publish open access both for their own personal benefit and for the public good, it is useful for authors to be aware of the open access policy framework in the UK and Europe that may place requirements on how they publish.

-The largest funding bodies in the UK and Europe (UKRI, Wellcome, Horizon) all have open access policies for their funded research.
+The largest funding bodies in the UK and Europe all have open access policies for their funded research.
 In the UK, there are similar open access requirements governing submissions to the Research Excellence Framework.
 These have been designed to mirror funder policies.
 If you are publishing in compliance with UKRI policy, for example, then you will already be meeting REF requirements.

 The University's institutional open access policy is designed to make it easier for York authors to publish in compliance with their funder mandates.